Metric Glossary — Canonical Definitions for Every Admaxxer KPI

 Formula: conversion_rate = (orders / sessions) * 100

-How Admaxxer computes it: summary_kpis.pipeassemble_current node, output column conversion_rate.
-Numerator uses the cross-source order count; denominator comes from web_current's countDistinct(session_id).
+How Admaxxer computes it: the revenue rollup.
+The output value is conversion_rate.
+Numerator uses the cross-source order count; denominator comes from the session stream's countDistinct(session_id).

 Why it matters: the universal funnel-health metric.
 Most DTC stores live between 1.5% and 4%; rising conversion rate without falling AOV is the cleanest growth signal there is.